flike/kingshard/README.md

 # License

-kingshard is under the MIT license.
+kingshard is under the Apache 2.0 license.
 See the [LICENSE](./doc/License) directory for details.

 # Other language version